mdaijaj/vehicle_booking/README.md

 Backend: Validates booking dates to prevent overlaps.

 Create a MySQL database named vehicle_booking.
-## Create a users table with the following schema:
+## Create a table with the following schema:
 - type_of_vehicle -
 - specefic_model -
 - booking -

+### Relations and Association with Tables:-
+One to One
+Many to One

 ### API Endpoints
 Vehicle Type API (Get `/api/getAllVehicleTypes`) <br/>